Tommertom/OpenAIChatClass/README.md

 The setters for calling the API are present as builders and also as options to provide to the `runPrompt` (and other) methods.

-Besides creating the class, there is also integration with RXJS to allow for streamed responses.
-Maybe in future turn this into signals?

 ## Design objectives

 Use Builder Pattern: The class employs the builder pattern, allowing developers to configure and customize interactions with OpenAI's API through method chaining.